david672orford/russian-language-list/for-instructors/index.md

 ---
 description: Resources to help instructors create Russian language course material
 image: ../assets/images/teacher-1200x500.jpg
-title_img: ../assets/images/teacher-1200x500.jpg
-title_alt: A person writes.
+image_alt: A person writes.
 A coffee cup and notebook are at hand.
 ---
 ## For Instructors